VeronikaRuliskova/help/docs/difference-promotional-transactional-sms.md

 **Example:** Dear customer, status of your order has changed to Payment accepted.
 Have a nice day!
 YourGuitars

+> It is **strictly prohibited** to exploit transactional SMS for promotional/marketing uses.
+It must be used for notification purposes only - as an SMS notification.

 ## PROMOTIONAL SMS
 Promotional SMS is [Bulk SMS](https://www.bulkgate.com/en/solutions/sms/#bulk-sms) sent via [SMS campaign.](creating-sms-campaign.md#how-do-i-create-sms-campaign)
 It is used to promote or advertise your products, services, events and others.
 It contains sales and marketing information.